shock-metal/shock-metal/README.md

 You have my permision to use my mod in mod packs

-License can be found in license.md file or at https://github.com/HarmanU/ShockMetal/blob/master/LICENSE.md ©2018 Shockwave Interactive / Harman Uppal
+License can be found in license.md file or at https://github.com/HarmanU/ShockMetal/blob/master/LICENSE.md ©2020 Shockwave Interactive / vNemesis_HD